 We continued east on Denton Rd until we reached Route 6, and then stair-stepped northeast ahead of the storm on Route 15 to Seward and then Route 34 and 79 up to Raymond.
 Being well ahead of the storm now we pulled off to take a few shots of the storm, which had decent structure now.
 Continuing southeast back towards Route 6 the supercell started to interact with other storms and the tornado thread started to trend downward.
 At this point we decided to call it a chase, head to Omaha for some dinner, then start the drive home.
 While in Omaha/Council Bluffs having dinner, what was now a line of severe storms hit bringing winds of around 60mph.

-Some pictures and video from the chase can be seen below...More pictures can be seen in the 2014 photography section.
+Some pictures and video from this chase can be seen below.
+Additional pictures can be found in the 2014 photography section.